Integrating with Blockchain Technology

 Blockchain is a protocol and ledger for building an immutable historical record of transactions.
 The ledgers are concurrently stored in multiple locations, and the entries are cryptographically signed to prevent changes.
 An auditable trail of all the transactions is maintained, removing the need for a trusted middleman.
 A blockchain can provide secure, accessible digital versions to all parties in a transaction, and smart contracts can be used to manage the workflow of approvals and automatically transfer payment upon all signatures being collected.

 Blockchain allows different parties that do not know or trust each other to maintain consensus as to the state of changes made to a shared ledger.
 Bitcoin is probably the most recognized use of Blockchain technology as it has enabled payment transactions between strangers without need for a third-party financial intermediary (that is, a bank).
-The scope of potential applications is broad and applies to almost every industry, giving rise to wide interest and investment in blockchain integration over the past few years.
+The scope of potential applications is broad and applies to almost every industry, giving rise to wide interest and investment in blockchain technology integration over the past few years.

-At its core, any proposed blockchain solution has the following key components-
+At its core, any proposed blockchain architecture solution has the following key components-

 Shared Ledger– Append-only the distributed transaction record.
 While the intended design of Bitcoin blockchain was to democratize visibility, in an enterprise blockchain this would have to be reconsidered due to regulations surrounding consumer data.
 As the information in the block once verified is copied to every node, there is absolute transparency with access based on permission.